gn0/lui/README.md

 Models have a limited number of prompt tokens.
 If a file that you include in the context is too large, then the model will silently ignore it even though lui does send it in the request.

-One way to assess whether this is happening is by calling lui with the `-v` or (`--verbose`) command-line option, in which case it will print the prompt token count returned by open-webui to stderr.
+One way to assess whether this is happening is by calling lui with the `-v` or (`--verbose`) command-line option, in which case it will print the prompt token count returned by Open WebUI to stderr.

 ## Installation